Mediterranean Mantis Facts

 That distinction doesn’t occur in terms of physical size, however.
 That’s true since it ranks as a roughly average-sized member of its Order.
 It also displays the physiological trait of sexual dimorphism, like its relatives.
 In its case, however, this trademark remains quite minor.

-When young, most examples of the Mediterranean Mantis also display an overall pale shade.
-As these mature, though, this pattern changes to a primary background of grass-like green.
+When young, most examples of the amazing Mediterranean Mantis also display an overall pale shade.
+As these examples mature, though, this pattern changes to a primary background of grass-like green.
 In yet another minor gender-based difference, the wings of the female remain short.

 - Kingdom: Animalia